Mediation

 How does it work?

-When a request for mediation comes in, an intake with the mediator follows.
-During the intake it becomes clear whether the case is suitable for mediation.
-Then we ask whether all parties want to cooperate in mediation.
+When a request for mediation is received, an intake interview with the mediator will follow.
+During the intake interview, it will become clear whether the case is suitable for mediation.
+We will then ask whether all parties are willing to cooperate in mediation.
 If so, the case will be handled by a mediator.
-If not, no mediation will be initiated.
-The municipality of Aalten cooperates with a number of municipalities in the Eastern Netherlands.
-Mediators do not do mediation in the municipality where they work.
-This way you know that there is always a neutral mediator at the meeting.
+If not, mediation will not be initiated.
+The municipality of Aalten works together with a number of municipalities in the eastern Netherlands.
+Mediators do not mediate in the municipality where they work.
+This ensures that there is always a neutral mediator present during the meeting.

 What does it cost?